fygar256/game_language_interpreter_compiler/README.md

 I wrote a compiler in python to convert from GAME language to C.

-GAME language compiler - miep2.py
+GAME language compiler - gamecomp.py

-`. /miep2.py file.gm >out.c` will convert file.gm written in GAME language to C source and output to out.c.
+`. /gamecomp.py file.gm >out.c` will convert file.gm written in GAME language to C source and output to out.c.

-Actually, I would like to name it MIEP instead of MIEP2, but the name MIEP was already given to my own game language compatible interpreter/compiler system as Micro Integer Expression Processor by me, a junior high school student, and my teacher, Mr. Hamada, 43 years ago, so it was named 2 was added.

 out.c can be compiled with cc. `cc out.c -o a.out`, `. /a.out` to execute it.